 A built-in current limiter on the card protects the motor and motor drive.
 Check the three small LEDs located in the upper left corner of the DSP card bulkhead.
 (The DSP card is in slot 1 of the electronics chassis card cage.)
 If the bottom LED is flashing in time with the pump strokes, the current limiter is being activated.

 As the pump motor ages, it becomes less efficient and the current limit is activated more frequently.
-Activating the current limit is harmless; however, if it occurs frequently, even at low speeds and/or pressures, the bottom plate assembly (P/N 045670) needs to be replaced by qualified personnel.
-Call Dionex for assistance.
+Activating the current limit is harmless; however, if it occurs frequently, even at low speeds and/or pressures.
+Contact Dionex for assistance.

-• Pressure servo oscillation
+Pressure servo oscillation

 Open the DSP STATUS screen and verify that the correct pump head volume and head material are selected.
-If the settings are correct but the problem persists, notify Dionex.
+If the settings are correct but the problem persists, contact Dionex for assistance

-• Out of prime
+Out of prime